MicroEJ/docs/KernelDeveloperGuide/kf.rst

-A type owned by a Feature can refer to all instance fields of a type owned by the Kernel, if and only if the type has been exposed as an API type and the field is accessible according to [JLS] access control rules.
+A type owned by a Feature can refer to all instance fields of a type owned by the Kernel, if and only if the type has been exposed as an API type and the field is accessible according to Java access control rules.

 Static Field References